 A financial institution's exposure to the risks of changing interest rates may be analyzed, in part, by examining the extent to which its assets and liabilities are "interest rate sensitive" and by monitoring the institution's interest rate sensitivity "gap."
 An asset or liability is said to be interest rate sensitive within a specific time period if it will mature or reprice within that time period.
-The interest rate sensitivity gap is defined as the difference between the amount of interest-earning assets maturing or repricing within a specific time period and the amount of interest-bearing liabilities maturing or repricing within that time period.
-A gap is considered positive when the amount of interest-earning assets maturing or repricing exceeds the amount of interest-bearing liabilities maturing or repricing exceeds the amount of interest-bearing liabilities maturing or repricing exceeds the amount of interest-earning assets maturing or repricing within the same period.
+The interest rate sensitivity gap is defined as the difference between the amount of interest-earning assets maturing or repricing within a specific time period and the amount of interest-bearing liabilities maturing or repricing exceeds the amount of interest-bearing liabilities maturing or repricing exceeds the amount of interest-bearing liabilities maturing or repricing exceeds the amount of interest-earning liabilities maturing or repricing exceeds the amount of interest-earning liabilities maturing or repricing exceeds the amount of interest-earning assets maturing or repricing within the same period.
 Accordingly, a positive gap may enhance net interest income in a rising rate environment and reduce net interest income in a falling rate environment.
 Conversely, a negative gap may enhance net interest income in a falling rate environment and reduce net interest income in a rising rate environment.